 Combination skin getting you down?
-Having a skincare routine which uses products designed explicitly for your complexion is one of the best ways to eliminate excess oil and reduce the appearance of acne and blemishes.
+Having a skincare routine that uses products that have been specifically designed for your skin type is one of the best ways to eliminate excess oil and reduce the appearance of spot-prone or blemish-prone skin.

 From why you need to cleanse to which ingredients you should be looking out for, here’s our guide to the best cleansers for oily skin.

 Oily skin is quite easy to spot.
 The main tell-tale signs are:1

 Yes, absolutely, but not just any cleanser.
 The best cleansers for oily skin are gentle on the skin, i.e. won’t dry it out or remove too much natural oil.2

 Drying your skin out can compromise your skin barrier, which can lead to it producing even more oil.
 Cleansers for oily skin need to clean skin, but also maintain natural oil levels while also moisturising, but not over-moisturising.
 As for what these cleansers are, keep reading, we’ve listed 10 examples down below….

 Cleansing is perhaps the most crucial step in caring for your skin and should definitely be something you do – regardless of your skin type!